 2. Define Your Wants and Needs- Make a list of features that you want in a home.
 Determine which features are must have items and which are things that you would like but aren’t required.
 This is information you will need to give your REALTOR® and will be a handy reference for you as you browse homes on the Internet and view homes with your agent.
 Here are some basic features to consider:

 3. Find Your REALTOR® - Not all real estate agents are REALTORS®.
 REALTORS® are members of the National Association of REALTORS®.
 They are professionals who are bound by a strict code of ethics.
 As friends, co-workers, and family members for recommendations of agents that they have worked with in the past.
 Ask any potential REALTOR® to tell you how many years of experience he has and ask if he has any designations.
 A GRI designation means that the agent is a Graduate of the REALTOR® Institute.
 A GRI has completed 90 hours of intensive course work to educate themselves about national and local real estate issues that will affect him and his clients.
-A CRS designation means that the agent is a Certified Residential Specialist, CRS.
-Only about 5% of REALTORS in the U.S. hold this designation.
-A CRS has the extensive experience, unique commitment, and hours of advanced training to hold the designation.
+We both have the GRI designation.

 4. Select Homes to View – Once you have given your REALTOR® your list of wants and needs, he can do an MLS search for you an email you information about properties that might be of interest to you.
 You can also use the buttons on the left side of this page to search area homes for sale.
 Once you have narrowed your list down to four to eight homes, schedule a time with your agent to go and view the properties.